Tlloyd072/CMPG-323-Overview-30730333/README.md

   Everything will be merged to the master (main) branch.

   ## Branching style
   All projects will be making use of the main & project development branches.
-          ### Main branch
-          This is where the entire project wll be found.
-          ### Project Development
-          in here will be work that is currently in progress and where debugging will take place. thereafter, it will be merged with the main branch once tested and             properly works.
+The main branch is where the entire project wll be found.
+Project Development branch will be   work that is currently in progress and where debugging will take place.
+Thereafter, it will be merged with the main branch once tested and properly works.

   ## Licence
   MIT lincence